 Tasting Italian Cuisine in Rome

-There are also, great neighborhood trattorias, quirky shops, and a buzzing aperitivo scene in the Italian capital.
+There are also, great neighbourhood trattorias, quirky shops, and a buzzing aperitivo scene in the Italian capital.
 Typical and delicious restaurants and small luxury Hotels are located in Trastevere area and also near Vaticano.
 In this area many restaurants offer a set menu with a traditional Italian main course (pasta) Tonnarelli cacio e pepe.
 If you like seafood and fish, go for seppie and piselli.
 If you prefer meat for your main, a delicious dish is “animelle fritte”.
 Very authentic restaurants are normally only able to offer seasonal ingredients in their dishes!

+Read these articles on where to stay in Rome and what is the best place to stay in Rome for further information.
 If you are taking a European road trip, check out this variety of routes from London to Rome.